7 Tips for Handling Frequent Rejection

 5. Ask yourself what you can learn.

 It's really important to analyze why something was rejected in the first place, especially after you have all of the facts.
-In most cases, I go back and re-read my idea or think about whether I was even asking the right person about a topic and analyze whether it was more about my approach than anything.
+In most cases, I go back and re-read my idea or think about whether I was even asking the right person about a topic, and I analyze whether the problem was more about my approach than anything.
 It's easy to blame; it's better to improve.
 Also, keep your rejections close at hand--archive them and even re-read them as a way to learn what you did wrong.

 6. Immediately look for a new answer.